GeorgeHolm/flixster-starter/README.md

 ### Shout out

-Melvin and Carter were great helps, especially with the useEffects!
+Marvin and Carter were great helps, especially with the useEffects!